 As shown in section A Simple Example, you use the sdist command to create a source distribution.
-In the simplest case.

-'''

-python setup.py sdist

-'''
+In the simplest case, python setup.py sdist python setup.py sdist --formats=gztar,zip to create a gzipped tarball and a zip file.
+The available formats are: